italrr/nite/readme.md

 nite Engine
 ---

 nite Engine is a 2D game engine written by Italo Russo.
-This has been and on-going project of mine which I started some years ago, slowly adding features and mechanics.
-The engine is intended for RPG-top down games.
+This has been an on-going project of mine which I started some years ago, slowly adding new features and mechanics.
+The engine is intended for RPG top-down games.

-nite is written in C++ and using OpenGL to render. nite is portable, although right now it only works well on Windows.
+nite is written in C++, it uses OpenGL to render. nite is portable, although right now it only works well on Windows.

 **Attention: Documentation is work in progress.**